mlpack/blog/content/blog/KartikGsocSummary.md

 ### Test Cases
 Test cases were written for three very different scenarios.
 - Optimizing a given function: XOR function.
-- Optimizing a vanilla network: It worked for both iris dataset and the thyroid dataset.
+- Optimizing a vanilla network: It worked for both iris data set and the thyroid dataset.
-  But for making the test case faster only iris dataset is used.
+  But for making the test case faster only iris data set is used.
-- Testing with MLPack existing model: Logistic regression model was given the optimizer to learn a dataset.
+- Testing with MLPack existing model: Logistic regression model was given the optimizer to learn a data set.

 ### Tutorial